BryanNemesis/geolocation_api/readme.md

 ## Authentication
 All API endpoints are authenticated via JWT access token.

-To obtain a token, visit the /register/ url to create a user.
+To obtain a token, visit the /register/ url to create a user (or use an already existing user with credentials user/pass).
 Then, send a POST request with the following content to /api/token/:
 ```
 {
-    "username": <username>,
+  "username":"<username>",
-    "password": <password>
+  "password":"<password>"
 }
 ```
 Use the obtained access token preceded by text 'Bearer' in the 'Authorization' header of your requests, like this: